Krakow Population 2019

-Krakow is one of Poland’s oldest cities, with a history going all the way back to the 7th century.
-Today, the city is one of the most populous in the country and is a very important economic hub for Poland.
+Krakow is one of Poland’s oldest cities, with a history going back to the 7th century.
+Today, the city is one of the most populous in the country and is a critical economic hub for Poland.
 The city’s population of over 760,000 makes it the second most populated city in Poland.
 There are even more people residing in the areas surrounding Krakow, with an estimated 8 million living within 62 miles of the city center.

 The city is known for being a center of education and is the site of 24 institutions of higher education.
 It is estimated that approximately 200,000 students reside and attend school in Krakow.

 Wawel Hill is believed to be the first settlement in Krakow, dating back to the 4th century.
 The city’s name was first recorded in 966.
 Though the earliest years, Krakow was an important city.
 During the 10th century, it was a leading center for trade, and in 1038, it was named as the capital of Poland.
 It remained the capital until the late 1500s.
 Buildings were being built, and the city continued to grow, but then Krakow faced dark times.
 The city was destroyed during the Mongol invasion of Poland in the 1200s.
 In 1257, the city was rebuilt.
 Just two years later, it was again raided and destroyed by the Mongols.
 A third attack was attempted in the late 1200s but was not successful.

 During the Renaissance period, art and architecture flourished throughout the city.
 This period saw the introduction of a printing press, as well as many scholars, scientists, and artists.
 In the late 1500s, following the passing of King Sigismund II, Poland became embroiled in wars with Sweden.